 • Self-development: Several large carriers have their own libraries where employees can check out business books and other nonfiction to stay “in the know” about trendy industry topics.
 Including some “fun” reading can’t hurt either to remind employees of the importance of work-life balance.
 Here at Jacobson, we stock a small library in the lunchroom.
 We also host a monthly book club to discuss relevant books in a social setting, helping us connect with our peers and keep up with professional development.
 (We even include a conference line for remote staff!)
 Participants vote among a few choices at the start of a quarter, so everyone is invested in the chosen book.
 Recent book club selections are Grit: The Power of Passion and Perseverance by Angela Duckworth and Earning It: Hard-Won Lessons from Trailblazing Women at the Top of the Business World by Joann Lublin.

 • Flexible Work: The tech industry offers some particularly interesting benefits.
 Netflix, for example, has no official working hours and gives their employees unlimited vacation – employees are just expected to get their work finished.
-Of course, remote work options have quickly gone from a benefit to a requirement to most candidates.
+Of course, remote work options have quickly gone from a benefit to a requirement for most candidates.
 Millennials consistently rank flexibility as one of their key employer attributes.
 The better the industry can get at allowing flexibility of both time and location, the easier time we’ll have retaining employees.
 Many carriers already allow one or two work-from-home days a week, and a couple of carriers are focusing on recruiting and managing completely remote workers.

 • Focus on Family: Millennials often find themselves in dual-career couples, and time to bond with their kids has become even more precious than for previous generations.
 As a result, some companies are starting to extend their maternity leave – and paternity leave – timeframe despite it not being legally required in the United States.
 Additionally, one regional carrier in Iowa houses an in-office day care that is certified among the best in the state.
 Given the cost and difficulty of finding a good day care and the priceless ability to see your child during your lunch break, people taking advantage of this benefit are very likely to stay with the company.
 At least one company I know of also provides assistance to women who want to freeze their eggs so they can focus on their career right now and not lose the opportunity to have children later in life.